kiedtl/website/src/content/blog/onshell.md

 # On Shell Replacements

-> NOTE: by referring to "shell", I am specificaly talking about
+> NOTE: by referring to "shell", I am specifically talking about
 > the Korn shell and it's variants, including bash and POSIX shell.

-There are now a number of alternatives to the traditional Unix shell, most notably Microsoft's Powershell [^1] and the Oil Shell [^2].
+There are now a number of alternatives to the traditional Unix shell, most notably Microsoft's PowerShell [^1] and the Oil Shell [^2].
 These projects all have something in common -- they attempt to replace the current Korn shell and it's derivatives (including bash and POSIX shell) with a cleaner, more consistent, and (in some cases) fully blown programming language.

-In addition, I've also heard some claiming that an interpreted language (like Python or TCL) could be usuable as a shell with a few `imports` and other tweaks.
+In addition, I've also heard some claiming that an interpreted language (like Python or TCL) could be usable as a shell with a few `imports` and other tweaks.

 Not that I'm claiming any of the aforementioned ideas are bad, by any